DjangoGirls/tutorial/django_orm/README.md

 ### Filter objects

 Big part of QuerySets is an ability to filter them.
 Let's say, we want to find all posts that are authored by User ola.
-We will use it instead of `all` in `Post.objects.all()`.
+We will use `filter` instead of `all` in `Post.objects.all()`.
 In parentheses we will state what condition(s) needs to be met by a blog post to end up in our queryset.
 In our situation it is `author` that is equal to `user`.
 The way to write it in Django is: `author=user`.
 Now our piece of code looks like that:

 	>>> Post.objects.filter(author = user)
 	[<Post: Sample title>, <Post: Post number 2>, <Post: My 3rd post!>, <Post: 4th title of post>]